BSD-DEV/ARTY-ANGLICO/README.md

   * The TOW unit will fire on enemies himself unless you are too far away (4km+) for him to engage.
 You can CA him to HOLD FIRE if desired.
   * He will detect at night, but his range is severely reduced.
   * The ARTY or ANGLICO observer will keep fire coming from the nearest applicable asset until:
   * All detected targets are destroyed, or
   * The firing unit is out of ammo.
 * For Cruise Missiles, the initial salvo will typically be 150% of the target population.
 They will re-engage as often as needed.

 ## DCS LIMITATIONS:

 * Cruise missiles (From the Arleigh Burke or Ticonderoga class ships) sometimes follow terrain too closely.
 They may crash into terrain if they encounter repeated and steep peaks and valleys.
+It is not possible to modify the missile trajectory.
+Find some other way to engage that target.
-* Cruise missiles cannot successfully attack a target that is on the leeward (far, downhill) side of a hill.
+* Cruise missiles need lofting room to see their target.
+They cannot successfully attack a target that is on the leeward (far, downhill) side of a hill.
 They will often overshoot.
-* If you see this happening, or see the cruise missile crashing into the same tree over and over, stop the madness by either:
+* If you see this happening, or see the cruise missile crashing into the same tree over and over that is blocking the target, don't let the ship exhaust its ordnance.
+Instead:
-  * retrieving the observer back into the helicopter, or
+* retrieve the observer back into the helicopter, or
-  * Using CA to place the ship on "HOLD FIRE" ROE.
+* Use CA to place the ship on "HOLD FIRE" ROE.
+* Reposition the ship with CA to avoid the troublesome obstacle (time consuming)